XpiritBV/ContainerWorkshop2018Docs/Lab2-Docker101.md

 Inspecting the running containers with `docker ps`, you should find that the nginx container is still running.

 Next, start a container to run an instance of SQL Server on Linux.
 The image for SQL Server for Linux is located in the Docker Store, since it is an official image.
-Navigate to http://store.docker.com and search for SQL Server there.
+Navigate to https://hub.docker.com and search for SQL Server there.
 Pull the image when you found its name:
 ```
-docker pull microsoft/mssql-server-linux
+docker pull mcr.microsoft.com/mssql/server:2017-latest-ubuntu
 ```

 Use the command:
 ```
-docker run -d -p 5433:1433 --env ACCEPT_EULA=Y -e SA_PASSWORD="Pass@word" --env MSSQL_PID=Developer --name sqldocker microsoft/mssql-server-linux
+docker run -e ACCEPT_EULA=Y -e MSSQL_PID=Developer -e SA_PASSWORD="Pass@word" --name sqldocker -p 5433:1433 -d mcr.microsoft.com/mssql/server:2017-CU8-ubuntu
 ```
 The SQL Server container is started detached, so it will not show any output other than the container ID:
 ```